A SURVEY OF OPTIONS AND STRATEGIES

 When attempting to charge the NP-W126 class batteries, in the X-T3 camera, or either of the two Fujifilm chargers, if a resistance indicating a temperature within the safe range is not seen at the [T] contact, then charging is not initiated.
 (This safety function is also implemented on the Nitecore FX1 USB charger).
 On non-OEM batteries, the [T] contact is usually just connected to a fixed 10kΩ resister (meaning that it always signals the temperature as OK, even if it is outside the acceptable limits).
 This allows the batteries to be charged, without adhering to the safe charging temperature protocols.

 The purpose of the [S] (probably standing for “Status” or “System”) contact is not openly documented.
-Although we could speculate that it might be for a single-wire smart system (there is little evidence to support this idea), it is most likely a simple system indicator, that gives battery information by whether or not a measured resistance exceeds certain thresholds.
+The [S] contact most likely accesses a simple system indicator, that gives battery information by whether or not a measured resistance exceeds certain thresholds.
 Such a method is expandable over time, so that if a new further improved battery became available, another higher resistance threshold can be added to the system, to indicate that battery.
 Note that the X-T3 camera differentiates between “S” and “non-S” type batteries, by interrogating the resistance on this [S] contact.

 Sometimes, we may wish to intentionally either partly or fully discharge a battery, for example, for testing purposes, or in preparation for storage.
 The X-T3 camera does not provide a specific discharge function (Some cameras do, for example Samsung NX1).
 For the X-T3, the best way to discharge the battery is through normal usage, just by taking photographs or video.
 There may be situations where your purpose is only to take the battery’s SoC just out of the fully-charged zone (one of the more stressful states of battery condition).
 For example, you may have charged the battery in anticipation that it would be used, but it turns out that you won’t be needing it, and the battery faces an extended period of non-use.